Sasan94/Neurolab/README.md

-# Neurolab - My Python Learning Journey
+# UniRipo - My Python Learning Journey

 ## About Me
 I am a Computer Science undergraduate at Najafabad University, passionate about AI and Machine Learning.